2020 Stanford AIMI - GE Healthcare Call for Proposals

 - Address unique opportunities at the intersection of imaging modalities

-Each proposal must have a Principal Investigator or Co-Principal Investigator who has a primary faculty appointment in Radiology.
+Each proposal must have a Principal Investigator who has a primary faculty appointment in Radiology.
+An optional Co-PI may be from Radiology or another department.
 Multidisciplinary collaborations are allowed and encouraged to enable the element of discovery.
 Each faculty can submit only one proposal per grant cycle as PI or Co-PI.

 Faculty with PI eligibility are limited to those with tenure line (UTL), medical center line (MCL) research (NTLR), clinician educator (CE), or Instructor faculty who are full-time Stanford employees.
 Research associates, post-doctoral fellows, residents, clinical fellows, and graduate students are not PI-eligible but may participate in more than one application.